• Skip to primary navigation

 • How to Use Dark Theme on Fire Tablets with Fire OS 8?

-• How to install Google Play Store on Amazon Fire Tablet: Fire 6, Fire 7, Fire HD 8 and Fire HD 10?
+• How to install Google Play Store on Amazon Fire Tablet: Fire 6, Fire 7, Fire HD 8, Fire HD 10, and Fire Max 11?

-• How to Use Split Screen on Fire HD 10 (2019,2021), Fire HD 10 Plus, Fire HD 8 (2020, 2022), and Fire HD 8 Plus (2030, 2022)?
+• How to Use Split Screen on Fire HD 10 (2019,2021,2023), Fire HD 10 Plus, Fire HD 8 (2020, 2022), Fire HD 8 Plus (2022, 2022), and Fire Max 11?

 • How to use the official wireless keyboard for Amazon Fire HD 10 2021 (and Fire HD 10 Plus)?